blekmus/aws-stable-diffusion/README.md

 ### Step 4: Installing and Running SD WebUI

 Once the instance is launched and running, you can connect to it and install the necessary dependencies to run SD Automatic1111.
-Check the official repo before running these to see the most recent installation instructions.

 ``` sh
 # install dependencies